shyamsn97/hyper-nn/README.md

 </details>

 #### WeightGenerator
 `WeightGenerator` takes in the embedding matrix from `EmbeddingModule` and outputs a parameter vector of size `num_target_parameters`, equal to the total number of parameters in the target network.
+To ensure that the output is equal to `num_target_parameters`, the `WeightGenerator` outputs a matrix of size `num_embeddings x hidden_dim`, where `hidden_dim = num_target_parameters // num_embeddings`, and then flattens it.

 <details><summary> <b>Pytorch</b> </summary>
 <p>